How to Check Gag Reflex in an Intubated Patient

 How to Check the Gag Reflex

 Different textbooks and healthcare guides recommend different procedures for testing the gag reflex.
-Although some suggest testing the posterior tongue, one study found that just 18 percent of providers were able to induce a gag this way.
-The more effective strategy is to touch the back of the pharynx with a laryngoscope or tongue depressor.
-In an intubated patient, checking the gag reflex can prove even more challenging.
-Some common techniques include:
+Although some suggest testing the posterior tongue, one study found that only 18% of providers were able to induce a gag this way.

 Is Checking the Gag Reflex Really Necessary?